 Hereditary hemochromatosis is an autosomal recessive disorder that results from a variation in the hemochromatosis gene (HFE), and can increase risk of iron overload.
-Iron overload is associated with oxidative stress, impaired oocyte maturation and advanced follicular aging.
-The HFE gene encodes the homeostatic iron regulator, which plays a role in regulating iron levels.
+The HFE gene encodes the homeostatic iron regulator, which is responsible for regulating iron levels in the body.
 A variation in this gene can lead to an increased risk of hemochromatosis (iron overload).
+Iron overload is associated with iron deposits in the pituitary gland and gonads, and increased risk of oxidative stress and sperm DNA damage.

-• You carry two typical copies of the HFE gene, and thus you are not at an increased risk of iron overload.
+• You carry two 'typical' copies of the HFE gene, and thus you are not at increased risk of iron overload.